 22. Use dry ice in your cooler for frozen foods.

 If you’re bringing along ice cream or popsicles, a small cooler with dry ice is a must.
-You don’t want to put refrigerated foods in with the dry ice though, only frozen stuff.
+You don’t want to put refrigerated foods in with the dry ice, though.
+Only frozen stuff.

 But think of the options: You can bring frozen taco meat that you don’t plan to use the first few nights and keep it in the dry ice cooler.
-Heck, you could even bring ice cubes to use in your drinks, not just for keeping food cool!
+Heck, you can even bring ice cubes to use in your drinks, not just for keeping food cool!

 23. Re-use boiled water.